 George Mason University, through the University Libraries, will provide financial support to Mason scholars and researchers who wish to publish their work in open access (OA) journals.
 Faculty, post-doctoral fellows, and registered graduate students are eligible to apply to Mason’s Open Access Publishing Fund (OAPF) for assistance with article processing fees required by some OA journals.
 Further information on eligibility can be found on the OAPF guidelines.
+The library funds this program with $45,000.
+Once the funds have been expended, we will curtail the program for the remainder of the fiscal year.

 Once an article has been accepted for publication in an open access journal, the author can complete the fund application form.
 Applicants will be notified of funding approval and payment will be made directly to the publisher.
 The OAPF will operate on a first-come, first-served basis, concluding for the fiscal year once all the funds have been awarded.